Catfished: The Woman Who Conned My Elderly Uncle Out of $150,000

 But why would she come back?
 All the money was gone.
 All told, with the truck and the land and everything, she took about $150,000 from him.

-We've heard rumors that Marilyn was arrested for prostitution.
-She avoided selling the land (yes, her name was also on the deed) until we made it very clear that if she allowed my uncle to be destitute (he couldn't get public assistance if he owned real estate), we would take swift and serious measures to make sure she understood how much she had messed up.
+We heard rumors that Marilyn was arrested for prostitution in Arkansas.
+She avoided selling the land (yes, her name was also on the deed) until we made it very clear that if she allowed my uncle to be destitute (he couldn't get public assistance if he owned real estate), the consequences would be dire.

 Unfortunately, we couldn't charge her with elder abuse unless we stayed in Arkansas.
-Anyway, my uncle would never have testified against her; it took him a long time to see how badly she had taken advantage of him, not that she was just misunderstood.
+My uncle would never have testified against her, anyway; it took him a long time to see how badly she had taken advantage of him.
+He believed for a long time that she was simply "misunderstood."

 I don't think he had the capacity to protect himself from women like Marilyn, or to understand how dirty she did him.
 Hopefully his story can be a lesson for other families.
 Protect your loved ones from Jezebels.